heremaps/here-sdk-examples/examples/latest/navigate/ios/Camera/README.md

-The Canera example app shows how to change the target anchor point and how to move to another location using animations.
+The Camera example app shows how to change the target anchor point and how to move to another location using animations.
 You can find how this is done in [CameraExample.swift](Camera/CameraExample.swift).

 Build instructions:
 -------------------